 Program Highlights

-40-Hour LIVE Instructor-led Training
+40 hours Instructor-led Training

-Learn with Real-world Scenarios
+Learn with Real-World Scenarios

 Career Guidance and Mentorship

-Extended Post-training Support
+Extended Post Training Support

 Access to Recorded Sessions

-Learning Schedule
+Training Schedule

 - upcoming classes